MicrosoftDocs/PowerShell-Docs/dsc/msft-dsclocalconfigurationmanager-resourceset.md

 ---
 DCS.appliesToProduct: 'WindowsServer\_Dev'
 Description: 'Execute Set on a provider directly.'
-MS-HAID: 'cimwin32a.msft\_dsclocalconfigurationmanager\_resourceset'
+MS-HAID: 'cimwin32a.MSFT_DSCLocalConfigurationManager\_resourceset'
 MSHAttr: 'PreferredLib:/library'
-title: 'ResourceSet method of the MSFT\_DSCLocalConfigurationManager class'
+title: 'ResourceSet method of the MSFT_DSCLocalConfigurationManager class'
 ---

-# ResourceSet method of the MSFT\_DSCLocalConfigurationManager class
+# ResourceSet method of the MSFT_DSCLocalConfigurationManager class

-\[Some information relates to pre-released product which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.\]

-Execute Set on a provider directly
+Directly calls the **Set** method of a DSC resource.

 Syntax
 ------